-Hailed as “a pure voice allied with a ready wit” by the Observer for his performances in Dido and Aeneas in London, countertenor James Hall graduated from the Royal College of Music in 2012 with Distinction.
-He was awarded the Sir Geraint Evans Prize in 2009 and again in 2010, was a finalist in the Brooks Van Der Pump English Song Competition (2012), and winner of the Somerset Song Prize (2013).
+Countertenor James Hall is fast gaining a reputation for his “flawless,” “stand-out” performances (theartsdesk.com).
+Graduating from the Royal College of Music in 2012, Hall was awarded the Sir Geraint Evans Prize in 2009 and again in 2010, and the Somerset Song Prize in 2013.

-Solo performance highlights have included Bach’s Weihnachts-Oratorium with Solomon’s Knot, Bach’s St John Passion with Lavenham Sinfonia, St Matthew Passion and Monteverdi’s Vespers at St John’s Smith Square, Bach’s B Minor Mass at St Alban’s Abbey, Handel’s Messiah with Ars Eloquentiae and Israel in Egypt with La Nuova Musica, as well as recitals with Albion Baroque in London, and with pianist James Bailleau in Somerset.
+His oratorio and concert performances have included Bach Weihnachts-Oratorium Solomon’s Knot, Bach St John Passion with Lavenham Sinfonia, St Matthew Passion in St John’s Smith Square, Bach B Minor Mass St Alban’s Abbey, Bernstein Chichester Psalms for BBC Radio 3, Handel Messiah for Leeds Philharmonic, Israel in Egypt La Nuova Musica, Theodora in Belfast, Muhly Sentences in London as well as recitals with Albion Baroque in London, and with pianist James Bailleau.

-Operatic credits include Spirit and Second Witch in Dido & Aeneas (Dartington Hall, Vignette Productions, and OperaUpClose), Soloist in Purcell’s The Fairy Queen (Temple Ensemble), Cupid and Huntsman in Blow’s Venus & Adonis (Dunedin Consort, and Opera Lyrica), Osmida in Jommelli’s La Didone (Ensemble Serse), Endymion in Cavalli’s La Calisto (Hampstead Garden Opera), Oronte in Handel’s Riccardo Primo (London Handel Festival), and Bertarido in Rodelinda (Amade Players), and Pastore III L’Orfeo (Bayerische Staatsoper, Monteverdi Choir and BBC Proms).
+Other operatic credits include Spirit and Second Witch in Dido & Aeneas (Dartington Hall, Vignette Productions, and OperaUpClose), Soloist in Purcell’s The Fairy Queen (Temple Ensemble), Cupid and Huntsman in Blow’s Venus & Adonis (Dunedin Consort, and Opera Lyrica), Osmida in Jommelli’s La Didone (Ensemble Serse), Endymion in Cavalli’s La Calisto (Hampstead Garden Opera), Oronte in Handel’s Riccardo Primo (London Handel Festival), and Bertarido in Rodelinda (Amade Players).